JATS Guide

 </author-notes>

-In an ideal world every in would carry an attribute which defines the content within it.
+In an ideal world every <fn> in <author-notes> would carry an attribute which defines the content within it.
 This is from the PMC validation rules, which allow values of com, con, current-aff, deceased, equal, and present-address.
+Including the attribute for current-aff may add a descriptive label in the online rendering of the footnote.

 Valid Tagging: